Approval Rules 48 From Bonus

 The language is the same for all four affected cards, but there is one important caveat regarding the Citi Strata Premier.
 That card went through a rebranding in 2024 and used to be the Citi Premier card.
 The terms say that if you received a signup bonus for the Citi Premier in the last 48 months, you are ineligible to receive another one on the Citi Strata Premier.

-There are also three co-branded personal American Airlines cards that have this rule:
+There are also five co-branded personal American Airlines cards that have this rule:

 Below is the language in the “Pricing and Information” link on the Citi AAdvantage Platinum Select World Elite credit card: